iCare TONOVET is the tool that accurately measures the IOP (intraocular pressure) on animal patients. It is painless and therefore creates no anxiety.

-TONOVET tonometer is based on a rebound measuring principle, in which a light weight probe is used to make momentary contact with the cornea.
-The gentle measurement does not need any anesthetics not does it cause even a corneal reflex in the majority of animals.
+The TONOVET is based on a rebound measuring principle, in which a light weight probe is used to make momentary contact with the cornea.
+The gentle measurement does not need any anesthetic nor does it cause corneal reflex in the majority of animals.

 The device is easy to use and requires no calibration.